War at the Warfield: Bostaph's departure

 Bostaph gave the band prior knowledge of his willingness to leave before recording the DVD.
 "You gotta understand that the taping of that; the Warfield show was two shows before my last show with the band.
 I haven't watched it because you kinda go back with your scene... for the fans, they see a show; for me, I see my second to last show with the band, you know what I mean?
 I have it but I needed to get some distance away from the situation and move on with my life.
 It's like breaking up with a girlfriend."

 Bostaph eventually left the band before Christmas due to a chronic elbow injury, saying it would hinder his ability to play.
 After his departure, Bostaph joined the band Systematic.
-On December 21, 2001, it was announced that the original drummer, Dave Lombardo, would "temporarily reclaim his place behind the drums on the next leg" of Slayer's God Hates Us All tour.
+On December 21, 2001, it was announced that original drummer, Dave Lombardo, would "temporarily reclaim his place behind the drums on the next leg" of Slayer's God Hates Us All tour.
 Bostaph described his time with the band as "an unbelievable ride with Slayer, playing with these guys has been an incredible high point in my career", and that he is "really grateful for the experience".